Carlsen–Niemann controversy: Julius Baer Generation Cup

 The resignation prompted confusion and surprise from commentators Tania Sachdev and Péter Lékó.
 Grandmaster Maurice Ashley tweeted: "This is shocking and disturbing.
 No one can be happy that this is happening in the chess world.
 Unbelievable!"

-On September 21, after the end of the preliminary rounds of the tournament, Carlsen responded as follows to a question from chess24's broadcast of why he forfeited: "Unfortunately, I cannot particularly speak on that, but people can draw their own conclusions, and they certainly have.
+On September 21, after the end of the preliminary rounds of the tournament, Carlsen answered a question from chess24's broadcast of why he forfeited: "Unfortunately, I cannot particularly speak on that, but people can draw their own conclusions, and they certainly have.
 I have to say I'm very impressed by Niemann's play and I think his mentor Maxim Dlugy must be doing a great job."
 Carlsen's mention of Dlugy brought to light past accusations against Dlugy of cheating on Chess.com.

 On September 25, Carlsen won the tournament after defeating Arjun Erigaisi in the second final match.
 In his last tournament interview, Carlsen said he would provide a statement on the controversy within days.
 He added that he "generally [wants] cheating in chess to be dealt with seriously", and it would not be the last time he would address the topic.
 In a follow-up interview with TV 2's chess broadcast, Carlsen said he would "probably" post a statement on social media and that there were limits on what he could say.
 He did not state if those limits were for legal reasons.
 Carlsen stated that he wanted more focus on "fair play" in chess:It has always been a code of honor in the game at the top level that you trust each other.
 You know it is possible to cheat and probably not get caught, but it is so totally devastating to be caught, so then you trust that the incentives are not big enough for the best to cheat.
 It may feel like the time is ripe to change that point of view.On September 28, Chess.com provided Vice with internal communications between their staff and Dlugy, revealing that Dlugy had been banned from Chess.com in 2017 and 2020 for cheating in their online tournaments.
 Dlugy had confessed to repeatedly crowdsourcing moves from his chess academy and using an "outside source".
 In a statement to Vice, Dlugy criticized Carlsen for implying he was involved in the ongoing controversy, and asserted he would consider legal action against him.
 Dlugy later posted a statement on his involvement in the controversy, and said he believed lawsuits would follow.